sayersb/project-1-wdi/README.md

 scoreCount

+sound - might not need as function if just play when page loads/player pushes go

 restartPlayer
 player=[]

-hardMode - instead of adding 1 square at a time it adds 3...
+hardMode - instead of adding 1 square at a time it adds 3... get to round 7 for super hard mode - no more chosen arrays so just have to guess which square the computer added last as was random...

 ...to make harder could add in timer, timerStop and timerReset